xiyangzhuang/xiyangzhuang.github.io/_posts/2015-05-17-hello-world.md

 Traditional programmer used to, and still do, print this sentence to test whether their program work or not.
 So why not test again :P

 I use this a test blog to see whether the site works on the github.

+If there is something worng about my blog, please comment in comment area.

 But for now, hello!